 - arrears on your mortgage to prevent your home being sold by your lender

 - modification to your home or vehicle to accommodate a severe disability for you or your dependant

 - palliative care for a terminal illness for you or your dependant

 - expenses associated with your dependant’s death, funeral or burial

-The regulations of compassionate grounds are set out in Australian law and whilst early access to superannuation is possible it is always subject to strict legal criteria.
-Applications must be supported by evidence and applicants must not have the financial capacity to meet the costs they are applying for by any other means, such as savings.
+The regulations of compassionate grounds are set out in Australian law.
+While early access to superannuation is possible it is always subject to strict legal criteria.
+Applications must be supported by evidence.
+You must not be able to meet the costs by other means, such as savings.